-- Fencing must be developer approved styles as outlined in Appendix B. - Chain link fencing is not permitted. - Wood screen fencing is not permitted on Lots 54-68 of Block 1; nor on the street-facing side of Lot 83 of Block 1, nor Lots 1, 8, 9, or 16 of Block 2. - Gates are permitted for driveways and sidewalks.
-Gate design should conform to fencing design and be transparent.
-Detailed drawings shall be submitted with the landscape package to the developer for review.
-Note that gates may be timber if architectural detailing shows that no other materials are suitable. - Front yard fencing is optional.
-Any front yard fencing is to be as transparent as possible. - Solid masonry walls are permitted in the front but must be less than 900 mm in height.
+- Fencing must be developer approved styles as outlined in Appendix B. - Chain link fencing is not permitted. - Front yard fencing is optional.
+Any front yard fencing is to be as transparent as possible and must conform with Sturgeon County Bylaw.

+- Solid masonry walls are permitted in the front but must be less than 900 mm in height.
 Solid fencing may be combined with picket or ornamental fencing with total fencing height not exceeding 1200 mm to ensure transparency. - Fencing may be a maximum height of 1.2 m in the front yard and a maximum height of 1.8 m in the back yard.
 The back yard runs from the front corner of the house or garage to the back property line. - Fencing on the side lot facing the street shall be treated the same as the front lot fencing.
 No fencing may exceed 1.2 m along the side of the building until past the back corner of the building.
-At this point a maximum 1.8 m high fence may be constructed up to the back property line.
+At this point a maximum 1.8 m high fence may be construction up to the back property line.